lovingawareness/Yelp-Challenge-Dataset/readme.md

 This will process the JSON files for the businesses and reviews, but does not treat the photo data.
 This reformats the JSON files into CSV files.

-This data is being used by a team of MBA students for an in-class project at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at [Northwestern University](https://www.northwestern.edu/).
+This was motivated by a request made by a team of MBA students at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at [Northwestern University](https://www.northwestern.edu/), who wanted to use the data for an in-class project but wanted to analyze the data in Stata.

 # How to run it